-Staff failed to use sterile alcohol even though a Lompoc hospital policy required sterile alcohol for cleaning areas in the hospital pharmacy.
-Staff inappropriately used non-sterile alcohol and non-sterile water to clean the pharmacy area where IV medications are mixed.
+The staff failed to use sterile alcohol even though a Lompoc hospital policy required sterile alcohol for cleaning areas in the hospital pharmacy.
+Instead of following proper procedures the hospital staff negligently used non-sterile alcohol and non-sterile water to clean the pharmacy area where IV medications are mixed.
 This finding was reported in the CMS Report of February 10, 2017, Page 37.

 Lompoc hospital CEO Jim Raggio commented on this matter in the Lompoc Record.